 \subsection{Datasets}

-Tables~\ref{tab:factuality_data},~\ref{tab:bias_data} and ~\ref{tab:subjectivity_data} represent a summary of the papers that introduce datasets annotated for detecting factuality, bias and subjectivity respectively.
+Tables~\ref{tab:factuality_data}, \ref{tab:subjectivity_data}, and ~\ref{tab:bias_data} represent a summary of the papers that introduce datasets annotated for detecting event factuality, subjectivity, and bias respectively.
 As can be seen, the prevalent majority of the datasets are only available in English.
-Among the non-English for detecting factuality, subjectivity and bias, there are datasets in Urdu~\cite{mukund2010vector}, Arabic~\cite{mourad2013subjectivity} and German~\cite{atalla2011investigating, aksenov-etal-2021-fine}.
+Besides English, there are datasets in Urdu~\cite{mukund2010vector}, Arabic~\cite{mourad2013subjectivity} and German~\cite{atalla2011investigating, aksenov-etal-2021-fine}.
 Furthermore, multilingual subjectivity detection was a part of shared tasks at CheckThat!
 Labs of CLEF 2023~\cite{10.1007/978-3-031-28241-6_59} and CLEF 2024~\cite{10.1007/978-3-031-56069-9_62}, covering Arabic, German, English, Italian, and Turkish languages.

 The ontology proposed by \citet{qian-etal-2019-document} is the most widely accepted classification for detecting event factuality, with subsequent extension of the dataset with document-level event factuality annotations \cite{qian2022document}.
-More recently, \citet{li2024maven} built the first large-scale annotated dataset based on this classification, by using LLM predictions with human judgements as a final step.
+More recently, \citet{li2024maven} built the first large-scale annotated dataset based on this classification, by using LLM predictions with human judgments as a final step.